 Just a few kilometers north of Kochi’s bustling heart lies a cluster of quiet, soul-stirring islands that feel like they belong to another time.
-Kadamakudy, a network of 14 interlinked islands in Kerala’s Vembanad backwaters, isn’t just a destination—it’s a story.
+Kadamakudy or Kadamakkudy, a network of 14 interlinked islands in Kerala’s Vembanad backwaters, isn’t just a destination—it’s a story.
+Often listed amongst the most beautiful villages on earth, it is Kerala’s raw beauty.
 A story of resilience, community, and nature in harmony.

 A Way of Life Rooted in Nature